-PowerShell is a command-line shell that you can use to check the PC specifications, Run a simple command, and get the information.
+PowerShell is a command-line shell that you can use to check the PC specifications.
+You have to run a simple command to get the information.

-- First of all, Open the PowerShell, Go to the start menu and do a search for PowerShell.
+- First of all, open the PowerShell, click the start menu and do a search for PowerShell.